-You need a recognized credential to work in a compulsory certification trade in Alberta.
+You need a recognized credential to work in a designated trade in Alberta.
+Before you apply for or accept a job in Alberta, make sure your credential meets provincial standards.
 Your credential may not be recognized if you earned it in a different:

 - regulatory authority

 If your credential is not recognized in Alberta, to become certified in your trade you may either: